Cold email mistakes to avoid if you wanna get more replies

 good email example with prospect-focused pitch

-Why this approach works?
+Why does this approach work?

-• by mentioning the prospect’s achievements, they spark interest and show that this email is unique which boosts reply chances
+• by mentioning the prospect’s achievements, they spark interest and show that this email is unique, which boosts reply chances

 • the focus is on the prospect’s struggles which catches their attention